Director: Lyall Stephens

 Whatever his work is worth in terms of financial success or artistic merit, as the film draws to its close, Icke is thoroughly unsatisfied.
 As his super-ego derides him as an ‘old man,’ ashamed to be seen by those who had fallen for his youthful looks, years before, he is left to wonder what is missing.
 Ultimately, that seems to be that – between the momentary physical bond he had with people he scarcely conversed with, or the dead-eyed stare with which he greets fans demanding his signature for the cover of his flabby, verbose prose – he has never maintained a sustained human connection throughout his life.

 While Icke has lived in a world where he has been prompted to expect fulfilment by virtue of having lots of sex, making lots of money, or having lots of people read his work, he has ultimately found this to be an empty promise.
-Art and human relationships are about engagement – a back and forth through which the participants both feel alive, for better or worse – and his life has been bereft of that true masterpiece,due to his blinkered pursuit of quantity over quality.
+Art and human relationships are about engagement – a back and forth through which the participants both feel alive, for better or worse – and his life has been bereft of that true masterpiece, due to his blinkered pursuit of quantity over quality.

 As commendable as the narrative sweep of The Flaneur is, however, there is more than a little room for improvement in the filmmaker’s future projects.
 For a start, while the flowery linguistic flourishes of Lyall Stephens and Nick Barnett’s script work well for the voice of an author keen to compensate for a lack of emotional depth by demonstrating a bulky vocabulary, it leads to some overly ornate narration that could have been scaled back to embellish on other, more impactful, details.

-To an extent, is understandable that the writers would want to make as much use of Mark Rylance as possible (despite being the disembodied Narrator, he is top billed, thanks to his impressive CV which features work with a number of Hollywood’s top directors).
+To an extent, it’s understandable that the writers would want to make as much use of Mark Rylance as possible (despite being the disembodied Narrator, he is top billed, thanks to his impressive CV which features work with a number of Hollywood’s top directors).
 He delivers what he is given with a kind of withering disdain, which becomes increasingly appropriate as the film progresses, but he is handed a hefty level of exposition in his segments – and if this were delivered by a lesser performer, I probably would have checked out a lot sooner.

 Reducing at least some of the narration – regardless of the star-power attached to it – would have provided room for some of the other performers to shine.
 Notably, in the moments he gets to deliver the occasional monologue, Chanter is an utter scene-stealer as the older Icke, while Eken as Icke the younger evidently had a lot more to give than is on screen here.
 This would also have allowed for us to understand more about what made the two women momentarily throw off the “bourgeois” shackles of conventional relationships for the sake of Icke – while also giving time to show the tensions that subsequently emerged and showed why there was no longevity for such a relationship.
-Beyond one moment where Elizabeth nearly casts Icke’s note-book into the sea by accident, there is little in the way of charm or warmth about the ‘seduction’ sequences, while the awkwardness Icke feels about these relationships is left for the narrator to overtly detail – leaving the story lacking in some of the emotional clout it could have had.
+Beyond one moment where Elizabeth nearly casts Icke’s notebook into the sea by accident, there is little in the way of charm or warmth about the ‘seduction’ sequences, while the awkwardness Icke feels about these relationships is left for the narrator to detail overtly – leaving the story lacking in some of the emotional clout it could have had.

 While the boat sequence in particular is gorgeously photographed, meanwhile, the shooting of rare two-way conversations is also a little lacking.
-Beyond the set-piece speeches character deliver, much of the dialogue shared between people comes across as wooden – in particular one grating scene between Icke and the older Elizabeth (Lisa Leilani).
+Beyond the set-piece speeches characters deliver, much of the dialogue shared between people comes across as wooden – in particular one grating scene between Icke and the older Elizabeth (Lisa Leilani).
 The blocking is an issue too, with the cinematography not entirely managing to foreground the 180 line between the two – leaving us to decide just how the pair are addressing each other.
 Coupled with the use of stock-sound effects for audience applause, a little of the gloss is taken away from the production’s overall sheen – though in the grander scheme of things, these are pretty minor notes.

 In spite of its flaws, The Flaneur serves as a beautifully crafted set-up to a commendable cinematic sucker-punch.
-While distracting viewers with the kind of ‘aching beauty’ they are accustomed to in such stories, in the end the film’s drawing together eclectic snapshots of romanticised bygone days produces a broader picture of a man who has wasted a great swathe of his life.
+While distracting viewers with the kind of ‘aching beauty’ they are accustomed to in such stories, in the end the film’s drawing together of eclectic snapshots of romanticised bygone days produces a broader picture of a man who has wasted a great swathe of his life.
 It taps into one of the unspoken terrors which plagues toxic masculinity – what if the things society has programmed me to covet do not fulfil me – and unflinchingly delivers a brutal coup-de-grace in its skewering of the ideology of a character who, regardless of his purported achievements, is actually quite a pathetic figure.